hypeJunction/WP-elgg-bridge/readme.txt

 You will most likely need to activate `web_services` plugin in Elgg.
 This plugin assumes to have `web_services_apis` plugin or similar that provides a set of web services that you can access.

+== Contact ==

+If you have ideas for out of the box integrations, please email me at info@hypejunction.com